Constellation-Labs/documentation-hub/validate/automated/migrate/nodectl-migrate-import.md

 nodectl will warn you that we need to upload your existing **p12** file; however, we should have already done this via the instructions from **how to upload your p12** section of this documentation.

 #### Have not uploaded p12
-If you have not uploaded your p12 key store file, enter <kbd>y</kbd> here 👇 to exit the installation.
+If you have not uploaded your p12 keystore file, enter <kbd>y</kbd> here 👇 to exit the installation.

 [Upload your existing p12](/validate/automated/migrate/nodectl-migrate-upload) to your VPS and repeat the previous steps to return to this point in the documentation.

 #### Have uploaded p12
-Otherwise if we have already uploaded our p12 key store file, we can hit the <kbd>n</kbd> key.
+Otherwise if we have already uploaded our p12 keystore file, we can hit the <kbd>n</kbd> key.

 <MacWindow>
   BEFORE WE BEGIN <br />